ignite/cli/docs/kb/band.md

 ### Acknowledgement

-The BandChain oracle will return the ack messages with the request's id, and we save the last request id for future queries.
+The BandChain oracle returns the ack messages with the request id.
+The last request id is saved for future queries.

-## Files and Directories
+## Files and directories

 When you scaffold a BandChain oracle, the following files and directories are created and modified: